Kenny Berkenbosch

-Kenneth Berkenbosch (born March 17, 1985) is a Dutch professional baseball player for L&D Amsterdam of the Honkbal Hoofdklasse.
+Kenneth Berkenbosch (born March 17, 1985) is a Dutch professional baseball infielder and pitcher for the Amsterdam Pirates of the Honkbal Hoofdklasse.

 Career

 Berkenbosch was signed at age 17 by the Florida Marlins and pitched in their system for several years.
-In 2002, he hit .333/.455/.444 in four games for the GCL Marlins.
+In 2002, he hit .333/.455/.444 in four games for the rookie-level Gulf Coast League Marlins.
 The next season, Kenny batted .244/.326/.291 in 43 games for the same team, playing regularly in the outfield.